-The hourly rate is calculated using the annual wage account of the last completed calendar year in the reporting period.
-An hourly rate must generally be provided for each project staff member per calendar year.
+The hourly rate is calculated using the annual wage account of the last completed calendar year.
 Deduct the non-eligible portions (e.g. voluntary social expenses, travel expenses) and enter this value into the hourly rate calculator in eCall.
-Evaluate the project-related time records documented for the accounting period and enter this value into the accounting table.
-Please observe the maximum number of project hours to be charged (see section 2.1).
-Any deviations or changes in key project staff should be explained in the report.
+Evaluate the time records documented for the accounting period and enter this value into the accounting table.
+Please observe the maximum number of project hours to be charged.
+Any deviations or changes in project staff should be explained in the report.